anoopelias/mouseheld/README.md

 The parameter is a step function which will get executed continuously till the mouse key is held.
 This [fiddle](http://jsfiddle.net/bnesu3h9/7/) will give an idea.

+To unbind the event, use the `remove` function,

+    $('#link').mouseheld('remove');

+If you want to attach a different function than the current one, you will have to remove the current one first.

 Credits
 -----
-The original idea of this plugin came from [this](http://stackoverflow.com/a/28127763/1328888) stack overflow answer.
+The original idea of this plugin came from [this](http://stackoverflow.com/a/28127763/1328888) Stack Overflow answer.